 The procedures for the functioning of the Board are set out in relevant documentation including DDRS' incorporation documents, its Board Mission Statement and Charter, its Principles of Governance, and the applicable company law requirements.
 These documents are available to DDRS' regulators, as well as board members.
-These documents are not subject to any fixed periodic review but will be reviewed as and when the need arises.
+These documents are reviewed as and when the need arises.

-The procedures for management of conflicts of interest are set out in the various policy documents, in particular the DDRS Conflicts of Interest Resolution Policy and the DDRS Board Code of Ethics.
-The DDRS Conflicts of Interest Resolution Policy and the DDRS Board Code of Ethics are reviewed at least annually.
+The procedures for management of conflicts of interest are set out in the various policy documents, in particular the DDRS Conflicts of Interest Resolution Policy and the DDRS Board Code of Ethics, which are reviewed at least annually.